-Though I’m eager to explore the heck outta Knoxville, I’ve also been salivating over the Smokies, so I took a spontaneous trip to Cades Cove this past Sunday to chase myself a waterfall.
+Though I’m eager to explore the heck outta Knoxville, I’ve also been salivating over hiking in the Smokies, so I took a spontaneous trip to find waterfalls in Cades Cove.
 Abrams Falls, to be specific.

 A bit o’ Googling told me it was a 5-mile roundtrip hike.
 Moderate difficulty.
 Three to four hours.
 Perfect for a Sunday afternoon adventure, I concluded.
 So, off I went.

 The drive from Knoxville was quick.
 Just over an hour.
 However, once I reached Cades Cove, traffic got slowwwwww.
 I’d read about the Cades Cove 11-mile loop road, but didn’t realize it was one-way, one lane.
 No passing unless a driver ahead of you voluntarily pulls over to stop.